sungjh0726/Test/template.md

 trigger is a stored program executed automatically to respond to a specific event e.g.,  insert, update or delete occurred in a table.
 The database trigger is powerful tool for protecting the integrity of the data in your MySQL databases.
 A SQL trigger is a special type of stored procedure.
 It is special because it is not called directly like a stored procedure.
 The main difference between a trigger and a stored procedure is that a trigger is called automatically when a data modification event is made against a table whereas a stored procedure must be called explicitly.
+1. provide an alternative way to check the integrity of data.
+2. provide an alternative way to run scheduled tasks.
+By using SQL triggers, you don’t have to wait to run the scheduled tasks because the triggers are invoked automatically before or after a change is made to the data in the tables.

 - function

+ To invoke a stored function, refer to it in an expression.
+The function returns a value during expression evaluation.
+ 1. aggregate functions (AVG, SUM, COUNT, etc.)
+ 2. string functions (CONCAT, SUBSTRING, FORMAT, etc.)
+ 3. control flow functions (CASE, IF, etc.)

 - procedure

+To invoke a stored procedure, use the CALL statement.